 Interest is divided between the kind that you give and the kind that you get.
 Interest you give is the what you pay for borrowing things.
 As an example, consider the rate on your home mortgage or your credit card.
 When you borrow money from the bank, you don’t just pay back the principal of what you owe.
 You also make interest payments.
 That is the cost of borrowing money.

 Before you commit to borrowing money it’s important to know what your interest rate will be.
 If you can, it’s best to avoid high rates like the plague.
 Some lenders will charge triple-digit rates for things like payday loans.
-Seriously.
 This can quickly add up.

 It’s easy to see that with compound interest your money grows much more quickly.
 The interest you earn increases with each compounding period.
-Some call compound interest magic.
-We call it an essential part of any retirement savings strategy.

 So how do you take advantage of compound interest?
 You invest.
 (Technically, you get interest from bonds and earnings from stocks, but “interest” as a general term is often applied to the money you get from investing in both stocks and bonds).
 As you earn interest from bonds or dividends from stocks, you can reinvest that money, earning more interest and dividends on the new, higher amount.
 That’s compound interest, and it’s how folks with modest incomes can save big nest eggs if they invest wisely and start early.